digiscot/digiscot-website/pages/projects/partnerships-for-wellbeing.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-DL-L1MrYEU" frameborder="0" allowfullscreen></iframe>
 Our first attempt at videoing a walk

-Here is a [presentation](https://www.slideshare.net/secret/i7m1otVrdMiBtI) showing our Step It Up Highland walking group.
+Here is a [presentation](https://www.slideshare.net/secret/i7m1otVrdMiBtI) showing one of our Step It Up Highland walking groups.

 ## Evaluation